WAcry/TWEETS/README.md

 # tiny-twitter

-This project is a tiny twitter based on Spring Boot and Spring Cloud.
+This project is a tiny twitter based on Spring Boot.
 The front end uses React.js + Ant Design.

 The project focuses on high performance, distributed, MVC architecture, and provides RESTful like APIs.